2000 United States House of Representatives elections in Minnesota: Results

+Ramstad had no difficulty winning a sixth term in Congress, as he defeated Shuff by a 37.79 percent margin, while Odden finished a distant third and Niska finished slightly behind Odden.

 District 4

 Incumbent DFLer Bruce Vento died in office on October 10, 2000, less than a month before the election.
 However, as Vento was not seeking reelection, it was not necessary for any special election to be held or for the DFL to select another candidate.
 Betty McCollum had been selected in the DFL primary to seek election to replace Vento.
 Opposing McCollum were Linda Runbeck of the Republican Party, Tom Foley of the Independence Party, and Nicholas Skrivanek of the Constitution Party.

-McCollum did not face any great difficulty keeping the seat (which represented a very liberal population centered around St. Paul) in DFL hands.
-McCollum defeated Runbeck by a margin of more than 17 percent of the vote.
-Due to a surprisingly strong showing by Foley (who finished about 10 percent behind Runbeck), McCollum was able to win by such a large margin while simultaneously failing to secure a majority of the vote.